MaximoVincente/reading-notes/README.md

 - **cd..:** Will go back one directory.
    - **Note:** To go back another directory just add another **dot "."
 (E.g., Go back one directory: cd..
 Go back two directories: cd...)**
 - **Tree:** To view tree
+- **code .:** Open VS Code
+- Using VS Code is more interactive, and less room for error.
+Prior to using VS Code, ensure to have all the appropriate extensions.